Records

 {num = n; denom = d} -> n / d;;

-Only one pattern matched so should inline pattern in functions and lets
+Only one pattern is matched so can inline the pattern in functions and lets

 let rattoint {num = n; denom = d} = n / d;;